kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 The workload then should consider the `X-Envoy-External-Address` IP address as the client IP.

-5. You can also secure the workload access by IP with applying an `AuthorizationPolicy` for Istio Gateway.
-Run:
+5. You can also apply the `AuthorizationPolicy` for the Istio gateway to secure workload access by the IP address.
+To do so, run:

 ```bash
 cat <<EOF | kubectl apply -f -